perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

         ~~~~~~~~~

 Note that we needed to use a unary `*` to flatten the
-`Â«likeÂ roundÂ andÂ orientÂ perlsÂ»` data list.
+`«like round and orient perls»` data list.
 That's because every argument
-of `form` is evaluated in scalar context, and an unflattened `Â«...Â»`
+of `form` is evaluated in scalar context, and an unflattened `«...»`
 list in scalar context becomes an array reference, rather than the five
 separate strings we needed to fill our five single-character fields.